tommikulevich/signals-automatic-control/README.md

 # 📈 Visualization Of Automatic Control Signals: Reading the Angular Position

-> ☣ **Warning:** This project was created for educational purposes only.
+> ☣ **Warning:** This project was created during my studies for educational purposes only.
 It may contain non-optimal or outdated solutions.

 > ☢ **Warning:** Comments in the code are in Polish